-I know it’s a little strange, a bit of a contradiction, that a person who once earned a living as a talker (a.k.a. teacher) and now as a writer, should say that speech is tiresome, but that’s how I see it.
+I know it’s a little strange and a bit of a contradiction, that a person who once earned a living as a talker (a.k.a. teacher) and now as a writer, should say that speech is tiresome, but that’s how I see it.

 Nor is the irony lost on me that I’ve moved to Latin America with hopes of learning to speak a new language only to conclude that I prefer to listen.

 The thing is, I adore adept conversationalists and storytellers.
 Interesting, compassionate and witty people are everywhere and I love little more than to listen and laugh and share.
 I’m not a total teetotaler when it comes to conversation.
 Far from it.